Pad abort test: Project Apollo

 Both tests were conducted at the White Sands Missile Range.

+Shenzhou

+China Manned Space Program included one pad abort test for Shenzhou spacecraft, called "zero-altitude flight test"(零高度飞行试验), conducted on October 19, 1998 9:00 am, one year prior to first Shenzhou spacecraft mission with a successful result.

 Orion

 The Orion pad abort test was conducted on May 6, 2010 at the White Sands Missile Range in New Mexico.
 The Launch Abort System lifted the Orion Boilerplate to a height of approximately 6000 feet above the ground and landed 6,900 feet downrange about 150 seconds later.
 The Abort test resulted in no damage to the test article and the mission was considered a complete success.

 Commercial Crew

 Dragon 2

 The SpaceX Dragon 2 Pad Abort Test was conducted on May 6, 2015 at approximately 0900 Eastern Daylight Time (EDT).
 (A video clip released by SpaceX shows the timestamp of the moment of launch as 13:00:00).
 The vehicle splashed down safely in the ocean to the east of the launchpad 99 seconds later.
 A fuel mixture ratio issue was detected after the flight in one of the eight SuperDraco engines, but did not materially affect the flight.
 More detailed test results were to be subsequently analyzed by both SpaceX and NASA engineers.